United States involvement in regime change: 1960–1965: Congo-Leopoldville

 Patrice Lumumba was elected the first Prime Minister of the Republic of the Congo, now the Democratic Republic of the Congo, in May 1960, and in June 1960, the country achieved full independence from Belgium.
-In July, the Congo Crisis erupted with a mutiny among army, followed by the regions Katanga and South Kasai succeeding with support from Belgium, who wished to keep power over resources in the region.
+In July, the Congo Crisis erupted with a mutiny among army, followed by the regions Katanga and South Kasai seceding with support from Belgium, who wished to keep power over resources in the region.
 Lumumba called in the United Nations to help him, but the U.N. force only agreed to keep peace and not stop the separatist movements.
 Lumumba then agreed to receive help from the USSR in order to stop the separatists, worrying the United States, due to the supply of uranium in the country.
-At first, The Eisenhower Administration planned to poison him with his toothpaste, but this was abandoned.
 The CIA sent official Sydney Gottlieb with a poison to liaison with an African CIA asset code-named WI/Rogue who was to assassinate Lumumba, but Lumumba went into hiding before the operation was completed.
-The United States encouraged Mobutu Sese Seko, a colonel in the army, to overthrow him, which he did on September 14, 1960.
-After being locked in prison, Mobutu sent him to Katanga, and he was executed soon after on January 17, 1961.

-After Lumumba was killed, the US began funding Mobutu in order to secure him against the separatists and opposition.
+After Lumumba was killed, the US began funding Mobutu Sese Seko in order to secure him against the separatists and opposition.
 Many of Lumumba's supporters went east and formed the Free Republic of the Congo with its capital in Stanleyville in opposition to Mobutu's government.
 Eventually, the government in Stanleyville agreed to rejoin with the Leopoldville government under the latter's rule, however in 1963, Lumumba supporters formed another separate government in the east of the country and launched the Simba rebellion.
 The rebellion had support from the Soviet Union and many other countries in the Eastern Bloc.
 In November 1964, the U.S. and Belgium launched Operation Dragon Rouge to rescue hostages taken by Simba rebels in Stanleyville.
 The operation was a success and expelled the Simba rebels from the city, leaving them in disarray.
 The Simbas were ultimately defeated the following year by the Congolese army.

-After the March 1965 elections, Mobutu Sese Seko launched a second coup in November with the support of the U.S. and other powers.
+After the March 1965 elections, Mobutu launched a second coup in November with the support of the U.S. and other powers.
 Mobutu Sese Seko claimed democracy would return in five years and he was popular initially.
 However, he instead took increasingly authoritarian powers eventually becoming the dictator of the country.